MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-managed-instance-self-verification-of-steps.md

    }
    ```

 1. In general, `RunValidationAsActiveDirectoryAdmin.ps1` runs all the validations.
 If you want to run a specific check, open `ScomValidation.ps1` and comment all other checks, which are under Active Directory admin checks.
-You can also add a break point in the specific check to debug the check and understand the issues better.
+You can also add a breakpoint in the specific check to debug the check and understand the issues better.

    ```powershell
    # Mode is AD admin then following validations/test will be performed